-Review the permissions and security settings in the PDF attachment and be sure that the file is not password protected or locked for editing so that it can merge properly with the rest of the application when downloaded.

-Check any merged PDF documents to make sure that each page is merged properly.
+- Review the permissions and security settings in the PDF attachment and be sure that the file is not password protected or locked for editing so that it can merge properly with the rest of the application when downloaded. - Check all merged documents created in Adobe PDF to make sure that each page is merged properly.